innovyze/Open-Source-Support/01 InfoWorks ICM/01 Ruby/01 InfoWorks/0060  - ODIC and SQL, Ruby  Scripts for Importing InfoSewer to ICM/Step09_readme.md

-### Step 9: Configuration for Rainfall-Dependent Infiltration and Inflow (RDII) hydrographsRDII Hydrograph
+### Step 9: Configuration for Rainfall-Dependent Infiltration and Inflow (RDII) hydrographs

-InfoSewer Hydrograph data: An explanation

 Using RDII or RTK or I&I Hydrographs in #INFOSEWER – InfoSewer from Innovyze has the features to model Infiltration/Inflow from Rainfall Events into a Sanitary or Combined Sewershed.
 There are three parameters - R, T, and K, a Sewershed Area, and a fraction division that divides up the overall R to the individual Rs.